benlye/flash-multi/README.md

 MULTI-Module read successfully
 ```

+> _**Note:** A Fixed Global ID (one which was set by modifying and compiling the firmware) cannot be read from the module.
+The value displayed will always be the unique ID which is stored in the module's EEPROM the first time it is used, not the customized one._

 ## Saving Backups
 Once the module has been read, the existing firmware can be saved.
 The backup can optionally include the EEPROM data.
 Saving the EEPROM data allows a module to be cloned.